APT Visit Planner Constraints

 PA OFFSET Visit <> FROM Visit <>

-Shows the effect of the PA Offset Link and sometimes the Same Aperture PA Link special requirement.
+This shows the effect of the PA Offset Link special requirement, and sometimes the Same PA Link special requirement.

 Constraints that are combinations of other constraints

 The Visit Planner also displays constraints which are actually combinations of other constraints.